InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         <p>Vendors must always respect a <code>0</code> (Not Allowed)
         regardless of whether or not they have not declared that Purpose to be “flexible”.
-Values <code>1</code> and <code>2</code> are in accordance with a vendors declared flexibility.
+Values <code>1</code> and <code>2</code> are in accordance with a vendor's declared flexibility.
 Eg. if a vendor has Purpose 2 declared as Legitimate Interest but also declares that Purpose as flexible and this field is set to <code>1</code>, they must then check for the “consent” signal in the VendorConsents